CodeXEmbed: A Generalist Embedding Model Family for Multiligual and Multi-task Code Retrieval: Experiments

 \subsection{Impact of the Base Models}

 To understand the base model's impact, we examine: (1) if training from a text retrieval model outperforms a generation model, and (2) if a code-specific generation model offers more advantages than a general language model.
+We present the ablation study comparing an embedding model to a generation LLM in Appendix~\ref{ablation:embedvsllm} and the study on code-specific vs. general LLMs in Appendix~\ref{ablation:code-specific}.